Esowteric/browser-custom-dns/README.md

 Firstly, a dislaimer: I'm a total newbie at GitHub and also know very little about C#.NET (I usually write in VB.NET, PHP, JS; etc).
 So please be patient with me.
 If you're looking for something that will work straight out of the box, then sorry, this app is not what you're looking for.
 However, if you're willing to rip the guts out of it, then it might be right up your street.

-And secondly, at the moment, there's a big "but": As it stands, if you make a call to a custom DNS server, the results always crash Firefox.
+And secondly, at the moment, there's a big "but": As it stands, while regular DNS lookups via the injected DLL work, if you make a custom call to a DNS server, the results always crash Firefox.

 ## What it should do